-This report briefly summarises the surface water quality monitoring of Te Wairewa - Lake Forsyth for the 2021 calendar year and provides an analysis of long-term trends.
+This report briefly summarises the surface water quality monitoring of Te Roto o Wairewa - Lake Forsyth for the 2022 calendar year and provides an analysis of long-term trends.
 The results are in line with previous annual reports since 2016.

 Conductivity, salinity, turbidity, nitrogen and phosphorus levels, as well as phytoplankton and cyanobacteria unit counts, all recorded statistically significant decreases since monitoring began.
 Trophic Level Index (TLI) also decreased over time, which is not surprising as this index is calculated from total nitrogen and total phosphorus (as well as chlorophyll a).
 There was no change in temperature over time.
-However, the guideline level for temperature (19°C) was exceeded on one occasion during the 2021 monitoring year.
+However, the guideline level for temperature (19°C) was exceeded on two occasions during the 2022 monitoring year.

-The cyanobacteria biovolume alert and action levels were exceeded on eight and four occasions, respectively.
+The cyanobacteria biovolume alert and action levels were exceeded on ten and six occasions, respectively.
 This number of exceedances is within the range recorded since monitoring began in 2008.
-As a result of these exceedances, health warnings were issued from 11 January-25 May 2021 and from 19 October 2021-15 February 2022.
+As a result of these exceedances, health warnings were issued from 19 October 2021-15 February 2022, 18 February - 6 July 2022, 14 July -1 September, and 13 October - 29 November 2022.
 The decrease in salinity is probably partially driving the change in phytoplankton composition from Nodularia spp., to Dolichospermum spp. and Aphanizomenon spp..